630-584-4800

 • When was the debt taken out?
 If a spouse took out student debt before getting married, the debt will likely be seen as the personal debt of that spouse alone.
 Although there can be exceptions, assets and debt held by either spouse before marriage usually remain personal property and debt in a divorce.

 • Who did the loans benefit?
-One thing that may influence the allocation of student debt, regardless of which spouse took out the loans and when they did so, is whether both spouses benefitted from the debt.
+One thing that may influence the allocation of student debt, regardless of which spouse took out the loans and when they did so, is whether both spouses benefited from the debt.
 If the debt supported the whole family, including shared marital expenses, while only one spouse was in school, both spouses may be held responsible for paying it back.

 • Is there a prenuptial agreement?
 Many couples sign a prenuptial agreement discussing how any debt taken on during the marriage will be treated in a divorce.
 If such an agreement exists and is valid, it supersedes state law on debt division.

-Meet with a St. Charles, IL Asset Division Lawyer
+Contact a St. Charles, IL Asset Division Lawyer

 The topic of student loans in a divorce can be complex and difficult to resolve.
-If you are considering divorce or have already started negotiations with your spouse, you could benefit greatly from the help of an experienced Kane County divorce attorney with Goostree Law Group.
+If you are considering divorce or have already started negotiations with your spouse, you could benefit greatly from the help of an experienced Kane County, IL divorce attorney with Goostree Law Group.
 We will not pressure you into taking any particular strategy with your divorce, but instead will support your preferences and give you the full range of options available to you.
 Call us today at 630-584-4800 to schedule a complimentary initial consultation and learn more.

 Share this post: